Noosaville

 Employment performance in Noosaville exceeds national averages across key labour market indicators

 The worker-to-resident ratio is 0.9, indicating substantial local employment opportunities.
-In the 12-month period ending September 2025, labour force decreased by 2.6%, employment declined by 2.0%, causing unemployment to fall by 0.6 percentage points, contrasting with Rest of Qld's employment growth of 1.7% and unemployment rise of 0.3%.
-As of 25-Nov-25, state-level data shows Queensland employment contracted by 0.01%, with the state unemployment rate at 4.2%.
-National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Noosaville's employment mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years, assuming constant population projections.
+Over a 12-month period ending in September 2025, labour force decreased by 2.6% and employment declined by 2.0%, causing unemployment to fall by 0.6 percentage points.
+This contrasts with Rest of Qld's employment growth of 1.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Noosaville's employment mix suggests local employment should increase by 6.7% over five years and 13.6% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment